i-zhen/Reactor-C/README.md

 Your first task should be to setup a bitbucket account using your university email address.
 You should then send me [christophe.dubach@ed.ac.uk](christophe.dubach@ed.ac.uk) your email address so that I can give you access to the SCC repository.
 Once this is done you should fork SCC repository so that you can get your own private copy (click in the top left corner on the three dots and select fork).
-Once you have forked SCC make sure to give you repository private.
+Once you have forked CT-15-16 make sure to give you repository private.
 Do not share your code and repository with anyone and keep your code secret.
 If we identify that two students have identical portion of code, both will be considered to have cheated.